openhab/openhab-webui/.github/ISSUE_TEMPLATE/MAIN_UI_BUG_TEMPLATE.md

 ## Additional information

 <!--
-Provide any information not pertinent in the above sections that you'd like to share.
+Provide any information not pertinent to the above sections that you'd still like to share.
 -->